 - Legendary Sicily

-Tip: If you stay in Taormina and don't have a rental car, it's easier to book with Continente, Legendary or the Mt.
-Etna South Day Tour (from Taormina) rather than taking 2 bus lines (Taormina > Catania then Catania > Rifugio Sapienza)
+Tip: If you stay in Taormina and don't have a rental car, it's easier to book a tour which starts in Taormina rather than taking 2 bus lines (Taormina > Catania then Catania > Rifugio Sapienza)

 ETNA NORD (North Side)